 2. Have a Windows recovery CD/DVD available

 If something does go wrong, you may need to reinstall your Windows OS again.
 Microsoft does provide a tool to download and make a bootable drive.
 You may also use the recovery partition most OEMs.

-Install Ubuntu after Windows 7
+Install Ubuntu after Windows 10

-4. Make a bootable USB or disc of the Ubuntu iso you have downloaded.
+4. Make a bootable USB of the Ubuntu iso you have downloaded.
 You can use Rufus tool on windows or you can use the Startup Disk Creator if you have an existing Ubuntu or Linux installation.

 a.
 Choose the option which says “Install Ubuntu alongside them” and then specify your partition size by dragging the slider at the bottom.
+(It is the easiest)

 b.
 Choose “Something else”.
 Select the partition you want to resize and enter the Size in GB and then press Enter to shrink your existing partition.

 7. Continue and then finish your Ubuntu Installation.

-Installing Windows After Ubuntu
+Install Windows After Ubuntu